North Luangwa National Park is a more remote and wilder version of South Luangwa.

 The park is not a self-drive park.
 It is used for walking safaris by the operators of the two small camps along the Mwaleshi River.

 North Luangwa is primarily a wilderness zone for the protection of the rhinos.
 It is a privilege for operators to be in the park.
-For this reason, it is a very special experience.
+For this reason, it is a very special experience for visitors.

 Citizens K34 per person per day